mark-ruddy/neurorecovery/report/report_neurorecovery.md

 # Research and Analysis
 ## Literature Review
 There are many different existing programs or apps to assist with post-stroke UL recovery.
-These apps use a wide range of technologies, including Virtual Reality(VR) and even adaption of gaming systems such as the Xbox towards recovery training [9].
+These apps use a wide range of technologies, including Virtual Reality(VR) and even adaption of gaming systems such as the Xbox towards recovery training [7].

 ### Developing an mHealth app for post-stroke upper limb rehabilitation
 An existing paper has explored feedback from US and Ethiopian rehabilitation clinicians for the development of an mHealth app to assist with stroke recovery.
 It is important to note that the paper cited was feedback-only, no specific mHealth app was developed.
-Another note is that the term mHealth(Mobile Health) is not specific to a single app, instead referring to the concept of a range of mobile apps related to healthcare [TODO].
+Another note is that the term mHealth(Mobile Health) is not specific to a single app, instead referring to the concept of a range of mobile apps related to healthcare [8].

-Three app functionalities that received the perceived highest importance from respondantonts were: The rehabilitation team can modify the patients treatment plan, video-record arm function for later analysis and to automatically log and update performance in a number of factors [10].
+Three app functionalities that received the perceived highest importance from respondantonts were: The rehabilitation team can modify the patients treatment plan, video-record arm function for later analysis and to automatically log and update performance in a number of factors [9].
 This data will be important in deciding which features to include in the NeuroRecovery app.

-Other features that are related to the NeuroRecovery app which were marked as "very important" but not as highly important as the previously mentioned features: Display content in languages relevant to the country or region, remind users to complete their rehabilitation exercises or go to an in-person appointment and to display appointments [10].
+Other features that are related to the NeuroRecovery app which were marked as "very important" but not as highly important as the previously mentioned features: Display content in languages relevant to the country or region, remind users to complete their rehabilitation exercises or go to an in-person appointment and to display appointments [9].
 Some features that are not relevant to the NeuroRecovery app itself are omitted from this discussion, such as displaying patient health insurance information or to allow the patient or caregiver to pay through the app for healthcare services.

 ### Italian Post-Stroke Checklist (PSC) Software
 An Italian post-stroke checklist (PSC) software has overlap with the NeuroRecovery app, especially in relation to collecting stroke patient information and parsing it into usable data.
 In comparison to using a physical paper questionaire, the researchers found that "the web version of PSC had two important advantages: (1) clinicians may have an easy access to the PSC wherever they are visiting the patient just using a PC, a tablet, or a smartphone with an internet connection and (2) the data are saved on a database for further analyses."
-[11].
+[10].

 The findings of a PSC set of 42 post-stroke patients in the UK also highlights the unmet needs once they leave healthcare.
-63.4% reported unmet abscene of secondary prevention needs, and 56.1% reported unmet mobility needs [11].
+63.4% reported unmet abscene of secondary prevention needs, and 56.1% reported unmet mobility needs [10].
 The NeuroRecovery app is targeting these post-stroke patients, who have left treatment but have unmet needs in relation to mobility and secondary prevention.

 ### Effect of Early Upper-Limb Training on Stroke Recovery
 It is relevant for the NeuroRecovery app to consider the effects of exercise intensity and timing on neuroplasticity in patients.
 The investigated study was organised as such, "The study recruited 23 participants.
-Of these, 12 were randomized to the standard-care group and had a mean age of 69.3 years, and 11 were randomized to the intensive training group and had a mean age of 61.7 years" [12].
+Of these, 12 were randomized to the standard-care group and had a mean age of 69.3 years, and 11 were randomized to the intensive training group and had a mean age of 61.7 years" [11].

-The study found that between the standard and intensive care group, "There were no significant between-group differences in change over time in the clinical outcome scores" [12].
-However, the intensive care group had slightly increased recovery in some areas, "This preliminary study is the first to show that more intensive rehabilitation (task-specific UL training) in the first month poststroke is associated with increased brain activation in putative motor and attention areas" [12].
+The study found that between the standard and intensive care group, "There were no significant between-group differences in change over time in the clinical outcome scores" [11].
+However, the intensive care group had slightly increased recovery in some areas, "This preliminary study is the first to show that more intensive rehabilitation (task-specific UL training) in the first month poststroke is associated with increased brain activation in putative motor and attention areas" [11].

 The study indicates that intensive care does increase neurorecovery in some areas, yet without any dramatic differences.
 The conclusion here is that the majority of the benefit can be achieved without deliberately intensive care.